Graffiti

 The best way to deter graffiti is to eliminate it as soon as it appears.
 You can also help fight graffiti by becoming involved in your neighborhood crime watch and reporting graffiti to your local police.

-• To report graffiti in your neighborhood, please call the 3-1-1 Contact Center; they will contact the Neighborhood Compliance so that an inspector can issue a warning notice to the property owner.
+To report graffiti in your neighborhood, call 311.
+They will contact Neighborhood Compliance staff so that an inspector can issue a warning notice to the property owner.

 If you witness someone in the act of defacing property with graffiti, for your own personal safety, do not approach the graffiti vandal.
 Simply call the Miami-Dade Police Department’s non-emergency number, 305-476-5423 (4-POLICE), to report the incident.
-In addition, you can also call the Crime Stoppers at 305-471-TIPS (8477).
+You can also call Crime Stoppers at 305-471-TIPS (8477).

 The best way to prevent graffiti is to plant vines or shrubs on the wall or structure that permanently covers it, as well as beautifies the area.
 Other alternatives are to use surface coatings, graffiti removal products, or simply paint over the graffiti.